mdjahidhasan009/SQL/readme.md

+# Database Design
+Database design is the process of producing a detailed data model of a database.
+This data model contains all the needed logical and physical design choices and physical storage parameters needed to generate a design in a data definition language, which can then be used to create a database.

+## Importance of Database Design

+### Key Benefits
+- **Data Accuracy and Integrity**
+- **Performance and Scalability**
+- **Sensitivity and Security**
+- **Business Intelligence and Reporting**
+- **Decision-Making and Strategy**

+## Types of Databases

+### Relational Databases
+- Examples: **MySQL**, **Oracle**, **SQL Server**, **Postgres**
+- **Key Features:**
+  - Solid Foundation
+  - Consistent Schema
+  - Query Flexibility
+  - Data Safety (**ACID Compliance**):
+    - In SQL, "write complete" means fully completed.
+    - In NoSQL, "write complete" means eventual consistency, which may not be safe.
+  - Abundant Resources
+  - Requires Effort to Scale

+### Key-Value Stores
+- Examples: **Redis**, **DynamoDB**, **Memcached**
+- **Key Features:**
+  - Simplicity of Use
+  - Support for Various Data Structures:
+    - Example: **Leaderboard**
+      - Sorted sets automatically maintain data order.
+  - High Read Speed:
+    - Data remains in memory for quick access.
+  - **Durability Weakness:**
+    - **Disadvantage:** If the server stops, all data is lost.

+### Document Databases
+- Examples: **MongoDB**, **CouchDB**
+- **Key Features:**
+  - Flexible Data Model
+  - Handles Huge Datasets
+  - Sharding and Replication
+  - Denormalization of Data:
+    - **Disadvantage:** Eventual Consistency

+### Columnar Databases
+- Examples: **HBase**, **Cassandra**
+- **Key Features:**
+  - Most suitable for analytical data
+  - Robust Scalability
+  - Handles Large Volumes of Data:
+    - Ideal for datasets in GB or more.
+  - Optimized for Analytical Queries
+  - **Disadvantage:** Difficult to scale down

+### Search Databases
+- Examples: **Elasticsearch**, **Apache Solr**
+- Often used alongside the main database for robust search capabilities.
+- **Key Features:**
+  - Full-text search with high performance.
+  - Advanced filtering and aggregation capabilities.
+  - Distributed and scalable architecture for handling large datasets.
+  - Supports near real-time indexing and querying.

+### Geospatial Databases
+- Example: **PostGIS**
+- **Key Features:**
+  - Spatial data storage and querying capabilities.
+  - Supports complex geospatial queries (e.g., proximity, intersection, and distance).
+  - Used for mapping, geographic information systems (GIS), and location-based services.
+  - Compatible with popular GIS tools and standards.

+### Graph Databases
+- Example: **Neo4j**
+- **Key Features:**
+  - Designed for representing and querying graph structures.
+  - Ideal for use cases like social networks, recommendation systems, and fraud detection.
+  - Efficiently handles relationships between data points with minimal overhead.
+  - Supports Cypher query language for intuitive graph data manipulation.

+## Why RDBMS is Still Going Strong?
+- 40+ years of R&D and production usage.
+- Widely used, discussed, and actively developed.
+- Knowledge of SQL is a standard skill in the industry.
+- **Key Advantages:**
+  - Robust transactional support (ACID compliance).
+  - Established best practices for schema design.
+  - Mature tools and community support.
+  - Reliable for critical applications like banking, healthcare, and logistics.
+  - Easy integration with analytics and reporting tools.

+## How to Choose a Database
+### Questions to Ask

+1. **What type of database is this?**
+  - Relational, Key-Value, Document, Columnar, Graph, etc.
+2. **What was the driving force?**
+  - Understand the purpose behind its development (e.g., scalability, flexibility, or specific use cases).
+3. **How do you talk to it?**
+  - Query language or API (e.g., SQL, NoSQL, GraphQL).
+4. **What makes it unique?**
+  - Identify its differentiators (e.g., ACID compliance, eventual consistency, distributed architecture).
+5. **How does it perform?**
+  - Evaluate its performance for reads, writes, and complex queries.
+6. **How does it scale?**
+  - Vertical scaling (adding resources to a single node) vs. horizontal scaling (adding more nodes).
+  - Check for features like partitioning, sharding, and replication.

+# SQL
+Structured Query Language (SQL) is a special-purpose programming language designed for managing data held in a Relational Database Management System (RDBMS).
+SQL-like languages can also be used in Relational Data Stream Management Systems (RDBMS), or in "not-only SQL" (NoSQL) databases.

 | Version  | Short Name | Standard                            | Release Date |
 |----------|------------|-------------------------------------|--------------|
 | 1986     | SQL-86     | ANSI X3.135-1986, ISO 9075:1987     | 1986-01-01   |